micheleciciolla/tensorflow-binarized-nn/README.md

 ## Starting Training

-It's possible to start training networks on Cifar or MNIST.
+It's possible to start training networks on Cifar or MNIST datasets.
 At the end a plot about performance is printed.
 ### Break down into end to end tests

 One can edit parameters inside each script.